elka1968/Supplier-Categorization/ProjectDescription.md

 # **Trials and Failures to Reference:**

+Trials  •

-• Uncompleted Task (Spell checking automation for the "Invoice Supplier City" column)
+Failure • Uncompleted Task (Spell checking automation for the "Invoice Supplier City" column)

 Packages That Didn't Work: